tgc-utn/tgc-monogame-samples/docs/install/install-mac.md

 # Install on macOS

-Tested on Mac with Intel processor and macOS Ventura.
+Tested on Mac with Intel processor and macOS Sonoma.

 The offical [documentation](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_macos.html).